 Once approved, awarded sponsors will be asked to submit a plan that will include, but not limited to, the number of serving days and projected monthly amount of FFVP funds to be spent at the school with the intention of spending the entire FFVP allocation.
 Please note, schools are expected to spend the entire FFVP allocation award.
 Failure to do so may result in the disqualified from future FFVP grant awards.

 Selected elementary schools must make free fresh fruits and vegetables available to students at times other than at meal service periods.
-Participating schools will be asked to provide information about participation, purchase, and costs, to the State agency through the school food authority.
+Participating schools will be asked to provide information about participation, purchase, and costs, to the State Agency through the school food authority.

 Allowable Uses of Funds